Greenhouse

+may reference either a hothouse or a glasshouse.

-Greenhouses can range in size from small sheds to industrial-sized buildings and enormous glasshouses.
-The smallest example is a miniature greenhouse known as a cold frame, typically used at home, whereas large commercial greenhouses are high tech production facilities for vegetables, flowers or fruits.
-The glass greenhouses are filled with equipment including screening installations, heating, cooling, and lighting, and may be controlled by a computer to optimize conditions for plant growth.
-Different techniques are then used to manage growing conditions, including air temperature, relative humidity and vapour-pressure deficit, in order to provide the optimum environment for cultivation of a specific crop.
+Greenhouses can range in size from small sheds to industrial-sized buildings and colossal glasshouses.
+The smallest example is a miniature greenhouse known as a cold frame, typically used at home (compare cloche).
+Large commercial greenhouses are high-tech production-facilities used to grow vegetables, flowers or fruits.
+Such glass greenhouses may feature extensive equipment, including screening, heating, cooling, and lighting installations, sometimes controlled by a computer to optimize conditions for plant growth.
+Different techniques manage growing conditions (including air temperature, relative humidity and vapour-pressure deficit) in order to provide the optimum environment for cultivation of a specific crop.

 History

 Roman Empire

 Before the development of greenhouses, agricultural practices were constrained to weather conditions.
 According to the climatic zone of communities, people were limited to a select range of species and time of the year in which they could grow plants.
 Yet around 30 CE, the Roman Empire built the first recorded attempt of an artificial environment.
 Due to emperor Tiberius's declining health, the royal physicians recommended that the emperor eat one cucumber a day.
 Cucumbers, however, are quite tender plants and do not grow easily year-round.
 Therefore, the Romans designed an artificial environment, like a greenhouse, to have cucumbers available for the emperor all year.
 Cucumbers were planted in wheeled carts which were put in the sun daily, then taken inside to keep them warm at night.
 The cucumbers were stored under frames or in cucumber houses glazed with either oiled cloth known as specularia or with sheets of selenite (a.k.a. lapis specularis), according to the description by Pliny the Elder.